bekk/bekk-christmas/post/functional/types-and-kinds.md

 ### Higher-kinded types

 An `Int` or `String` value is just that - a value.
 In a pure functional program there is no significant difference between a value and a function that takes no arguments, so we can think of values as functions that take no arguments and return a value.
-These are the simplest functions, let's assign them a complexity, or *order*, of 0.
+These are the simplest functions, let's assign them a complexity score, or *order*, of 0.

 A step up from values we have what are normally considered functions; a construct that takes one or more values and returns a value.
 They operate on values, so their complexity is higher; they are of order 1.

-A higher-order function is a function with order > 1 (who'd-a thunk it!), so a function that operates on other functions.
+A higher-order function is a function with order > 1 (who'd-a thunk it!) - in other words a function that operates on other functions.
 A higher-kinded type is a type that operates on other complex types, so that their complexity is greater than 1.

 ```
 data StringContainerContainer c = { value :: c String }